Company donates new bathroom to Riviera Beach man in need

 The mayor of Riviera Beach also made an appearance as the city donated the permits needed for the project.

-“I was shocked to death, I was shocked.
-I didn’t expect it.
-They said they were going to give me a walk-in shower, it’s awesome,” Taylor said.

-“There a a lot of needs and with companies like this coming in to meet those needs, it’s priceless,” said Mayor Ronnie Felder.
+"There are a lot of needs and with companies like this coming in to meet those needs, it's priceless," Mayor Ronnie Felder said.

-Brian is excited to use his new bathroom which will be complete by Monday.
+Taylor is excited to use his new bathroom, which will be complete by Monday.